-If you use browser to monitor end-user browser activity, you can now see end-user-originating browser-side traces in distributed tracing.
-This document contains:
+If you use New Relic to monitor end-user browser activity, you can take advantage of distributed tracing to see browser-side traces that originate from the end-user experience.

-By enabling New Relic to report browser data to distributed tracing, you can see the connection between front-end activity and back-end activity.
-You can see across a full transaction, from time spent by an end user in the web browser, to network activity, to associated back-end services.
+By reporting browser data in distributed tracing, you can see the connection between frontend activity and backend activity.
+New Relic traces data across a full transaction, from time spent by an end user in the web browser, to network activity, to associated backend services.
+This helps you:

-- Quickly spot latencies, errors, and anomalies in the browser or network
+- Spot latencies, errors, and anomalies in the browser or network more easily.

-- All the benefits of distributed tracing applied to your end-user monitoring
+- Apply all the benefits of distributed tracing to your end-user monitoring.

-Make sure you have the necessary minimum versions for your browser and APM agents:
+Make sure you have the necessary minimum versions for your agent and your agent:

 To enable distributed tracing for browser monitoring: